dantegates/dantegates.github.io/_posts/2019-06-14-deep-learning-for-tabular-data-2---debunking-the-myth-of-the-black-box.md

 As with the DNNs, inspecting the logistic regression in this way is a great sanity check.

 At this point some might argue that feature coefficients still maintain an advantage over the methods we looked at above because they are "interpretable".
 But is this actually true?
 For example, what is the interpretation of Nola's -0.094848 coefficient?
 If this was linear regression we could attempt to interpret it based on its linear relationship with the target variable, but the logistic function gives us no such favors.
-Or, what is the interpretation as to why the rankings above aren't led by Blake Snell, who objectively put up better stats than some of those below him and interpreting the coefficients on features such as number of strikes/balls in the count is even more grey.
-As a sanity check inspecting the linear coefficients can be indispensibly useful, but in the context of any machine learning task with more than a modest number of features (such as ours, which is still only a *small* feature set in reality) such interpretations fail to hold up to scrutiny.
+Or, what is the interpretation as to why the rankings above aren't led by Blake Snell, who objectively put up better stats than some of those below him and interpreting the coefficients on features such as number of strikes/balls in the count is even more gray.
+As a sanity check inspecting the linear coefficients can be indispensably useful, but in the context of any machine learning task with more than a modest number of features (such as ours, which is still only a *small* feature set in reality) such interpretations fail to hold up to scrutiny.

-Laslty, it's also worth mentioning that the "complexity" of the LSTM actually gives us more methods of inspecting what the model is linear than linear coefficients.
+Lastly, it's also worth mentioning that the "complexity" of the LSTM actually gives us more methods of inspecting what the model is linear than linear coefficients.

 ## The myth of the black box